alexbhr/dp-util/README.txt

 DefensePro setup
 ================
+DefensePro version 5.10 or later must be used with this tool.

 dp-util requires DefensePro to have the web-services feature turned on.
 The use of GeoIP requires tuning the network-objects per class parameter.